-The remainder of ARK's Access Persons are permitted to buy or sell securities, subject to pre-clearance by the CCO, unless such security is held in a client portfolio.
-Generally, preclearance on the sale of securities for an Access Person transaction typically will not be granted: (i) on a day when the security is being considered for purchase or sale by a client; (ii) if the security is not included in a client's portfolio but notice has been given that such security will be added to a client's portfolio, until such time as ARK completes such transactions for the applicable client's portfolio; (iii) if the security is included on ARK's Restricted List; or iv) if the CCO reasonably determines that it is in the best interest of ARK or its clients to refuse preclearance.
-The CCO also reserves the right to revoke preclearance any time after it is granted and before the transaction is executed and/or deny pre-clearance of any personal securities transaction.
+Generally, Compliance will not grant pre-clearance on the sale of securities: (i) on a day when the security is being considered for purchase or sale by an Advisory Client; (ii) if such security is not included in an Advisory Client's portfolio but notice has been given, or Compliance is aware, that such security will be added to an Advisory Client's portfolio (or until such time as ARK completes such transactions for the applicable Advisory Client's portfolio on the day of the PTR); (iii) if the security is included on the Adviser's Restricted List; or (iv) if Compliance reasonably determines that it is in the best interest of the Adviser or its Clients.
+In determining whether to approve any trade, Compliance will consider, for example, whether the Access Person knew, or should have known, that the security was being considered for purchase or sale by ARK for an Advisory Client on the day of the trade request or that, as a result of a transaction, the Access Person would hold or sell more than 5% of the outstanding securities of the issuer in question.